zzi-zzi-zzi/QuestHelper/Readme.md

-#Quest Helper
+#Quest Hub

 Beta Version!

 ## Instillation Instructions (Release)

-(Download the latest version from this page)[https://github.com/zzi-zzi-zzi/QuestHelper/releases] Extract the Zip into your Plugins folder.
+(Download the latest version from this page)[https://github.com/zzi-zzi-zzi/QuestHub/releases] Extract the Zip into your Plugins folder.

 It should look like:
 ```
 Sensei/
 ├── Routines/
 ├── Plugins/
-│   ├── QuestHelper/
+│   ├── QuestHub/
-│	    ├── QuestHelper.cs
+│	    ├── QuestHub.cs
 │     ├── README.md
 │	    ├── ...
 ETC
 │